burrrata/cryptoeconomics.study_rust_edition/src/ch3/chapter_summary.md

         // check that the block proof is valid if !(STF::check_block(&self, &block)) {
-            // if block is not valid slach validator's funds println!("\nERROR: block not valid.");
+            // if block is not valid slash validator's funds println!("\nERROR: block not valid.");
             self.accounts.get_mut(&self.stf.validator).unwrap().balance -= self.stf.difficulty;
             return